MForge/homebridge-gpio-wpi/README.md

 Based on [homebrige-gpio](https://github.com/jamesblanksby/homebridge-gpio)
 Uses wiringPi as a back end to give non-root access to GPIO.

+# DEPRECATED

+No more development on this module - consider migrating to [homebridge-gpio-wpi2](https://github.com/rsg98/homebridge-gpio-wpi2) instead

 ## Requirements

 -	[Homebridge](https://github.com/nfarina/homebridge) - _HomeKit support for the impatient_